Ratings & Reviews

 Let’s take a look at some User Generated Content examples, namely how some eCommerce stores have incorporated UGC galleries into their websites.

-First up on our list – Cluse Watches, which uses a UGC gallery to populate their “Lookbook” section.
+First up on our list – Cluse Watches, which uses a carousel style UGC gallery to populate their “Lookbook” section.
 Shoppers can scroll through the pictures to see how Cluse’s customers have paired their watches with their outfits, and the beauty of this is…

 …upon clicking into a specific picture, there’s a direct link to the featured watch, making it extremely easy for the viewer to shop the look!